If you answered ‘yes’ to any of these questions click below to fill out our assessment form.

 Endoscopic sinus surgery involves the use of an endoscope to view the opening of the sinuses and nasal cavity.
 The endoscope is an illuminated, lightweight fiber optic instrument.
 It allows the surgeon to insert and use instruments with precision without the need for any external incision.

 When a doctor uses an endoscope, they can clearly see all the tissues and blockages they need to remove.
 When combined with the detailed imaging, the doctor can treat all problems affecting the sinuses with accuracy.
 Since it also enables the surgeon to avoid removing any healthy tissue, the patient experiences less pain and can receive treatment in-office.

-Endoscopic surgery is an ideal solution if you’ve been dealing with chronic sinus problems.
+Endoscopic surgery or a second sinus surgery is an ideal solution if you’ve been dealing with chronic sinus problems.
 If you’ve been treated several times without any improvement, then you may need to have endoscopic sinus surgery.
 However, this will only be done after you’ve gone through an assessment.

 A thorough medical examination is necessary because the ear, nose and throat are linked together.
 So, symptoms of other diseases may be similar to those demonstrated by people with sinus problems.
 That said, this type of surgical treatment will be required when an inflamed or infected part of your nose doesn’t improve after treating it with antibiotics or other forms of therapy.

 You’ll be scheduled to have sinus surgery based on the results of your physical exam.
 Dr. Nguyen offers single-day diagnoses because he uses the most modern ENT diagnostic tools.
 After a CT scan or other forms of imaging studies are conducted, you can book your surgical appointment as long as you have an insurance plan.

 Before your sinus surgery, you’ll need to run certain tests including blood tests, EKG, CT scan and a chest x-ray.